adefemi171/terraform-gha/README.md

 ### Requirements for AWS EKS

-The following tools are required for deploying GitHub Actions Runner Controller on AWS EKS:
+The following tools are required for deploying GitHub Actions Runner Controller on AWS EKS (tested only on public clusters):

 - `docker` (up and running)
 - `awscli`